HUHANG716/airbrb/BONUS.md

 - the project is written in typescript
 - multiple images can be uploaded when creating a listing
-- multiple filters can be applied when searching for listings
+- multiple filter params can be applied together when searching for listings